nazimboudeffa/OpenFirstAssault/README.md

 # Videos

-I was following the game since its launch and modded it my way according to the community guidelines https://www.youtube.com/watch?v=o1hmdpfYgBc&list=PLhAVPXwuphwkeAkXbv8fQUIzZ37hSrkIQ
+The vids are not repertoried because we are hackers right :p I was following the game since its launch and modded it my way according to the community guidelines https://www.youtube.com/watch?v=o1hmdpfYgBc&list=PLhAVPXwuphwkeAkXbv8fQUIzZ37hSrkIQ